Best Butyrate Supplement

 How we evaluated butyrate supplements

-With every product we recommend, we want our readers to stand the best odds of seeing their desired outcomes without serious risk to their health.
+With every product we recommend, we want our readers to stand the best odds of seeing their desired outcomes without risk to their health.
 That's why efficacy and safety were our primary evaluative criteria.
 We also want our recommendations to be accessible, so cost and convenience also factored into our evaluations.

 Here's how our top butyrate supplements fared in each category: